yongkyung-oh/yongkyung-oh.github.io/_pages/research.md

 <div class="notice">
   <ul>
-  <li><b>YongKyung Oh</b>, Sungil Kim.
-(2018), Research Trends on Odor problem: Focusing on E-nose and classification models, IE Magazine of Korean Institute of Industrial Engineers, 25(3), 45-51.</li>
+  <li><b>YongKyung Oh</b>, Sungil Kim (2018), Research Trends on Odor problem: Focusing on E-nose and classification models, IE Magazine of Korean Institute of Industrial Engineers, 25(3), 45-51.</li>
-  <li><b>YongKyung Oh</b>, KwangWook Gang.
-(2017), Discussion of the meaning and components of the fourth industrial revolution, and recommendations for Korea to prepare for the fourth industrial revolution, Dissertation paper.</li>
+  <li><b>YongKyung Oh</b>, KwangWook Gang (2017), Discussion of the meaning and components of the fourth industrial revolution, and recommendations for Korea to prepare for the fourth industrial revolution, Dissertation paper.</li>
   </ul>
 </div>